CompAndSave/hugo-decap-cas/content/posts/easy-easter-diy-projects-you-and-your-kids-will-love.md

 ### Printables

-[DLTK](https://www.dltk-holidays.com/easter/printables.html)has a bunch of different printables for you and your children to have fun for hours.
+[DLTK ](https://www.dltk-holidays.com/easter/printables.html)has a bunch of different printables for you and your children to have fun for hours.
 Your kids can create bookmarks, cards, and t-shirt designs using our [transfer paper](https://www.compandsave.com/paper/transfer-paper/inkjet).
 Print [these pages](https://www.dltk-holidays.com/easter/measterposter.htm) in black and white and let your children color in the drawings of bunnies or flowers.
-With these printables, kids can [draw faces](https://www.dltk-holidays.com/easter/m-draw-details.htm) on a hatched chick, bunnies, and lambs.
+With these printables, kids can draw faces on a hatched chick, bunnies, and lambs.

 Want more coloring options?
-Try one of the many Easter designs [here](https://www.coloring.ws/easter.htm) or [here](https://www.firstpalette.com/tool%5Fbox/printables/eastereggs.html)at First Palette.
+Try one of the many Easter designs [here](https://www.coloring.ws/easter.htm) or [here ](https://www.firstpalette.com/tool%5Fbox/printables/eastereggs.html)at First Palette.

 If you're throwing an Easter party or have to bring cupcakes into school, print out these [cupcake toppers](https://www.skiptomylou.org/free-printable-easter-cupcake-toppers/).